dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 We need users to be able to access a URL:

-* that provides details about whistle blower meetups.
+* That provides details about whistle blower meetups.
-* that provides details about whistle blowers.
+* That provides details about whistle blowers.

 We also need a callback URL.
-I'll tell why we need that later in the tutorial.
+I'll tell you why we need that later in the tutorial.
 Let's create these routes ASAP.
 The *ember-cli* provides generator commands that makes this easy.
 So go ahead and run the following commands in your terminal:

 ```bash
 ember generate route whistle-blowers